binaryphile/concorde/README.md

     -   global variables are, for the most part, not employed or modified ("__" being one notable exception)

-    -   parameters are, for the most part, values not references to outside variables
+    -   parameters are values and not references to outside variables (for the most part)

     -   where references are allowed, they are dereferenced and used as values